The DSI hosts a number of PhD students, funded from a variety of mechanisms including industry, research funders and

-The DSI are currently advertising for a PhD studentship in collaboration with RBC, if you are interested you can find further information on our vacancy page closing date for applicants is the 19thOctober 2020.
+The DSI are currently advertising for a PhD studentship in collaboration with the China State Shipbuilding Corporation (CSSC) and Jiangsu Automation Research Institute (JARI) to produce the next generation of Data Scientists, if you are interested you can find further information on our vacancy page closing date for applicants is the 28th February 2021.

 Axel was a PhD student at the Data Science Institute (DSI) from 2014 to 2018.